ritza-co/BentoML/README.md

 ## The easiest way to build Machine Learning APIs  [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=BentoML:%20The%20easiest%20way%20to%20build%20Machine%20Learning%20APIs&url=https://github.com/bentoml/BentoML&via=bentomlai&hashtags=mlops,modelserving,ML,AI,machinelearning,bentoml)

-BentoML makes moving trained ML models to production easy:
+BentoML makes is easy to move trained ML models to production.
+You can:

 * Package models trained with __any ML framework__ and reproduce them for model serving in production
 * __Deploy anywhere__ for online API serving or offline batch serving
-* High-Performance API model server with _adaptive micro-batching_ support
+* Use our high-performance API model server with _adaptive micro-batching_ support
-* Central hub for managing models and deployment process via Web UI and APIs
+* Access a central hub for managing models and deployment process via Web UI and APIs
-* Modular and flexible design making it _adaptable to your infrastrcuture_
+* Enjoy our modular and flexible design which is _adaptable to your infrastrcuture_

 BentoML is a framework for serving, managing, and deploying machine learning models.
-It is aiming to bridge the gap between Data Science and DevOps, and enable teams to deliver prediction services in a fast, repeatable, and scalable way.
+It aims to bridge the gap between data science and DevOps, and enable teams to deliver prediction services in a fast, repeatable, and scalable way.

 👉 Join the community: